 Disaster Planning for Preservation Checklist.
 This document from the National Park Service provides a checklist for preparing to protect and repair vulnerable historic resources when a disaster strikes.

 Emergency Supplemental Historic Preservation Fund grants from the National Park Service can award states supplemental funds that do not require matching monies.
 In Texas, these funds are managed by the Texas Historical Commission (THC), which provides funding to local jurisdictions for recovery and repair of historic properties (i.e., stabilization, restoration, or preservation).
-Owners of historic properties may apply to receive tax credits for disaster relief.
-THC outlines post-disaster funding and technical preservation assistance resources for homeowners, businesses, nonprofits, and public properties.

 The American Institute for Conservation’s National Heritage Responders respond to the needs of cultural institutions during emergencies and disasters.
 It can provide advice and referrals by phone or onsite assistance.
 It has also developed tip sheets to help collecting institutions respond to and recovery from events.